Intersexion

-Intersexion (2012) is a documentary about intersex people.
+Intersexion is a 2012 documentary about intersex people.
 The film was researched and presented by activist Mani Mitchell, New Zealand's first "out" intersex person.
 It was written, directed and edited by Grant Lahood and produced by John Keir.

 Synopsis

 Mani Mitchell and Grant Lahood set out to "de-mystify" intersex, looking "beyond the shame and secrecy that defines many intersex births".
 Interviewing intersex people around the world, the film explores how they "navigate their way through childhood, adolescence, relationships and adulthood, when they don’t fit the binary model of a solely male and female world".
 The film follows Mitchell on a tour, visiting intersex people in America, Ireland, Germany, South Africa and Australia.
 Interviews with sex researchers are also included, as well as some history of the treatment of intersex conditions.
 Those who had early surgical interventions, per the theories of researchers such as John Money, contrast their experiences with those who grew up without these interventions.